Sansa Stark: A Feast for Crows

 After Lysa's death, Sansa becomes mistress of the Eyrie and still pretends to be Baelish's illegitimate daughter, Alayne Stone.
 Baelish successfully pacifies the lords of the Vale, who suspected Baelish's hand in Lysa's death.
-Afterwards, Baelish reveals to Sansa his plans to eventually marry her to the heir to the Vale, Harrold Hardyng, and his long-range plans to reveal her true identity and reclaim the North.
-Sansa acts as a mother figure to Robert Arryn, caring for him after the death of Lysa.
-By now she has lost much of her naivety, as well as trust for Baelish.
+Afterwards, Baelish reveals to Sansa his plans to eventually marry her to the heir to the Vale, Harrold Hardyng, and his long-term plans to reveal her true identity and reclaim the North.
+Sansa serves as a motherly figure to the young Robert Arryn, caring for him after Lysa's death.
+By now, she has lost much of her naivety and trust in Baelish.

 The Winds of Winter

-A preview chapter named "Alayne" was released on George R. R. Martin's website in March 2015, which is a chapter removed from the published version of A Dance with Dragons in June 2010.
-In the chapter, Sansa (in the guise of Alayne Stone) meets Harrold Hardyng, the handsome but arrogant cousin and heir presumptive of Robert Arryn, prior to a tourney.
+A preview chapter titled "Alayne", having been removed from the published version of A Dance with Dragons in June 2010, was released on George R. R. Martin's website in March 2015.
+In the chapter, Sansa (in the guise of Alayne Stone) meets Harrold Hardyng, the handsome but arrogant cousin and heir presumptive of Robert Arryn, before a tourney.
 She also bumps into Ser Shadrich "Mad Mouse" of the Shady Glen, a bankrupt hedge knight who was previously encountered by Brienne of Tarth seeking rewards for finding Sansa.
 During the tourney feast, Sansa catches the affection of and dances with several young knights, including Harrold.